cjhurst/AgentConversionUtility/README.md

-# Articulate Agent Translator
+# Articulate Agent Converter

-This is a python utility for translating and importing existing agents defined in Rasa NLU data format (as well as a couple others) to Samtec SPG [Articulate](https://github.com/samtecspg/articulate) conversational agent.
+This is a python utility for converting and importing existing agents defined in Rasa NLU data format (as well as a couple others) to Samtec SPG [Articulate](https://github.com/samtecspg/articulate) conversational agent.

 ## Getting Started